the-real-i9/Backend-Topics-Study/Learn/HTTP--API-Design-Development/Authentication/Intro-Fundamentals.md

   - With **password-based** authentication, user has to provide a password known to the user and the server. **Less secure**.

-  - > **Passwordless** authentication methods:
+  - **Passwordless** authentication methods:
     - **Biometrics:** <u>finger-print, facial-recognition, or iris</u>.
 Often considered one of the **most secure** options.
 Biological characteristics are unique can't be easily duplicated.
     - **Email/SMS:** <u>a code</u> to enter in the system or <u>a link</u> that redirects you back to the app (both verifying your identity) is sent to your email or phone number via SMS.
       - **More secure** than password-based, less secure (but more reliable) than biometrics.
-Hackers could gain access to your email or phone number.
+Less secure than biometrics, since hackers could gain access to your email or phone number.
+More reliable than biometrics, since biological features are subject to change whether by accident or growth.

 # How to improve user authentication?